 In the Cinéma Club of… Wes Anderson

 Wes Anderson needs no introduction.
-The filmmaker – one of the most important and influential American auteurs – has created so many memorable characters and stories, and has such a strong signature that he has created his own world through cinema: Bottle Rocket (1996), Rushmore (1998), The Royal Tenenbaums (2001), The Life Aquatic (2004), The Darjeeling Limited (2007), Fantastic Mr. Fox (2009), Moonrise Kingdom (2012) and The Grand Budapest Hotel (2014).
-Raised in Texas, young Wes Anderson was already making silent films on his father’s Super 8 camera when he was eight years old.
-Studying philosophy in university, he was also working part-time as a projectionist in a movie theater.
+The filmmaker – one of the most important and influential American auteurs – has invented so many memorable characters and stories, and has such a strong signature that he has created his own world through cinema: Bottle Rocket (1996), Rushmore (1998), The Royal Tenenbaums (2001), The Life Aquatic (2004), The Darjeeling Limited (2007), Fantastic Mr. Fox (2009), Moonrise Kingdom (2012) and The Grand Budapest Hotel (2014).
+Raised in Texas, young Wes Anderson was already making silent films on his father’s Super 8 camera when he was eight years old, and while studying philosophy in university, worked part-time as a projectionist in a movie theater.

 One of the great filmmakers and cinephiles shares with us five films he loves.